Hi Friends! Welcome!

 Bake at 375 degrees for a mere 20 minutes.
 That’s it.
 Quick right?
 Shrimp don’t take long at all.

 Now, for a few ideas on variation.
 I always use dill weed, but you could eliminate it and add fresh chopped parsley instead.
 Some people add minced celery or fresh garlic sautéed along with the onion.
-You could put a few tablespoons of white wine in the dish if you’d like.
+Add a few tablespoons of white wine or Vermouth to the dish if you’d like.
 Add chopped clams or scallops to the stuffing too.
-Some like to serve them with a little melted butter for dipping on the side, although there’s PLENTY of butter in there already (even for Mrs. Butterton).
+Some like to serve them with a little melted butter for dipping on the side, although there’s PLENTY of butter in them already (even for Mrs. Butterton).
 Serve with fresh lemon wedges to squeeze over the top if you want to brighten it up.